arch-linux-calamares-installer/alci-iso/README.md

 Only the archiso/packages.x86-64 files will be used.

-Check the bottom of the file and install the necessary packages
+Add more packages at the bottom of the file

 If you plan to use ArcoLinux packages